magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 	4. **Near-death**.
 Perhaps you've been trapped in a burning house or had almost drowned.
 	5. **Betrayal**.
 Someone you've trusted has betrayed you and ruined your life.
 	6. **Overwhelming Violence**.
 You have witnessed violence to its highest degree.
 - **Hunter Aura.** Each hunter has a unique aura that differentiates themselves from others.
 What is yours?
 What sensory information does your aura contain?
+Normally, only hunters can detect each other's auras.
   Below are some ideas:
 	  1. Smell of burnt skin.
 	  2. Cracks at the edges of the vision.